Tracking your food and calorie intake can be important.

 Lose It! is another health tracker that includes an easy-to-use food diary and exercise log.
 You can also connect a pedometer or other fitness device.

 Based on your weight, height, age and goals, Lose It! provides a personalized recommendation for calorie intake.
 It then tracks your calories on the homepage.

-It has a comprehensive food database, and an icon representing each food entry.
-The food diary is simple, user-friendly and it is very easy to add new foods.
+It features a comprehensive food database and an icon representing each food entry.
+The food diary is simple and user-friendly.
+Adding new foods is not complicated.

-Additionally, the Lose It! app has a barcode scanner for packaged foods.
-Commonly eaten foods are saved for quick entry later on.
+Additionally, the Lose It! app has a barcode scanner for packaged foods, and common foods are saved for quick entry later on.

-They also have an active chat community and a tab called "challenges."
-Here, you can participate in challenges or make your own.
+Its tab called "challenges" allows you to participate in dietary challenges or make your own.